Rouge Education Project

 What is the Rouge Education Project?

 The Rouge Education Project (REP) is a multidisciplinary, school-based initiative to raise awareness of pollution in the Rouge River among K-12 students, and encourage them to take action to restore and protect the river.
 The project's focus is the study of the Rouge River: its history, current issues, how to monitor its health, how to restore it, and how to become its steward.
 As a water quality monitoring and watershed education project, the REP engages students' interest, concern, and commitment through real-world education.
-The project also builds school-community-university partnerships through corporate sponsors, corporate volunteers, and university students who assist teachers participating in the REP. The project is coordinated by Friends of the Rouge.
+The project also builds school-community-university partnerships through corporate sponsors, corporate volunteers, and trained volunteers who assist teachers participating in the REP. The project is coordinated by Friends of the Rouge.

 Who participates in the REP?

 All public and private elementary, middle and high schools within (or with an interest in) the Rouge River watershed are eligible to participate in the REP. The program began in 1987 with 16 high schools, and has had as many as 100 elementary, middle and high schools participate in a given year.
 Typically, 30-40 schools join annually.

 What does participation in the REP involve?

 Schools participating in the REP learn background information about the Rouge River watershed in the classroom, and then take a field trip to a unique sampling site along the river on "Monitoring Day."
 At the site, students take multidisciplinary steps to investigate the health of the river.
 They monitor up to nine chemical parameters, conduct a survey of the physical conditions, and sample for benthic macroinvertebrates (aquatic organisms).
 From their results, they calculate a standardized numerical value that indicates the relative health of the river section surveyed.
 What do students gain?
 Check it out here.

 How is the REP financially supported?